-Riding on the success of the 2017 Canada 150 Atlantic to Pacific Celebration, the Canada 150 Atlantic to Pacific Celebration committee brought back the 2nd annual Canada Day Drumming Celebration taking place in 12 Canadian cities across five time zones.
+Riding on the success of the 2017 Canada 150 Atlantic to Pacific Celebration, the Canada 150 Atlantic to Pacific Celebration committee brought back the 2nd annual Canada Day Drumming Celebration.
+It tool place in 12 Canadian cities across five time zones.
 Choice Communication continued to serve as the national project office and project manager for the Vancouver celebration.

-In Vancouver, 107 drummers from 61 nationalities joined forces to set a brand new Guinness World Records™ title for “Most Nationalities in a Drum Circle” (single venue).
-This is the first time such record has been achieved worldwide.
+In Vancouver, 107 drummers from 61 nationalities joined forces to set a new Guinness World Records™ title for “Most Nationalities in a Drum Circle” (single venue).
+This was the first worldwide record achievement.